deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

 - 1 vCPU, 1GB of RAM, 10 GB of persistent storage
 - 1 public IP

+Since we are in a server-client setup, **Network Address Translation (NAT)** becomes necessary to enable communication between the clients and the external network.
+To achieve this, the server uses **masquerading**.
+Specifically, the network interface dedicated to WireGuard utilizes the Linux IP masquerade feature to perform NAT on the packets passing through that interface.
+This involves modifying the source IP of the packets to match the IP address of the WireGuard server.
+By doing so, the routing on the client-side can be configured by setting the `allowedIPs` field to specify the VPN subnet they can access.
+This NAT setup ensures proper communication and routing between the clients and the external network.

 For the sake of the example, we are also deploying NGINX servers on the compute nodes, which will open the port 8080/tcp.
 We will either load-balance with HAProxy or via iptables.

 If you can deploy a [VyOS](https://vyos.io) as an OS image, it will be a lot simpler since it is an OS optimized for routers.
 You can also use an [OPNSense](https://opnsense.org) OS image, which is an OS for firewalls with routing capabilities, and has a web dashboard.